-IRIS, the International Research Institute of Stavanger, has also published a survey of employment in the industry, which was commissioned by the Norwegian Oil and Gas Association.
-Their estimate is that a total of 330 000 people were directly or indirectly employed in the petroleum and petroleum-related industries in 2014, 186 000 of them directly and 144 000 indirectly.
-This is 90 000 higher than Statistics Norway’s estimate of total employment for the same year.
-One reason is that IRIS also includes employees involved in suppliers’ export activities and employment resulting from suppliers’ own investments.
-In March 2016, IRIS published updated figures for direct employment in 2015.
-The survey shows that the number of people directly employed by the oil and gas industry dropped by 22 000, largely because of workforce reductions in the petroleum-related supply industry.
+IRIS, the International Research Institute of Stavanger, published a survey of employment in the industry, funded by the Norwegian Oil and Gas Association.
+The report shows a total of 330 000 directly or iated industries in 2014.
+Ondirectly employed in the petroleum and petroleum-relf the total, 186 000 were directly employed and 144 000 indirectly in related industries.
+Compared to Statistics Norway the report also includes employees involved in suppliers’ export activities and employment resulting from suppliers’ own investments.
+In March 2016, IRIS published updated figures for direct employment for 2015.
+The survey shows the number of people directly employed by the oil and gas industry dropped by 22 000, largely because of lay-offs in the petroleum-related supply industry.

-A third study, carried out by the Centre for Applied Research at the Norwegian School of Economics for the Ministry of Petroleum and Energy, found that about 145 000 people were directly employed in the petroleum sector in 2015, about 28 000 in oil and gas companies and 117 000 people in service and supply companies.
-This is about 8000-9000 employees lower than the estimate in a similar study carried out in 2012.
+A third study by SNF (Centre for Applied Research at the Norwegian School of Economics), funded by the Ministry of Petroleum and Energy, estimated that about 145 000 people were directly employed in the petroleum sector in 2015, about 28 000 in oil and gas companies and 117 000 people in service and supply companies.
+This is about 8000-9000 employees lower than the estimate in a similar study by the same centre from 2012.
 However, employment rose from 2012 to 2014, and did not drop until 2015.
-This is illustrated in the figure below, which is based on employment figures from the annual national accounts presented by Statistics Norway.

 Number of employees in the Norwegian petroleum sector, 1970-2016